Did you know there’s more to clay than just facial masks?

 2. Blemish reducing facial mask

 Bentonite clay tightens and tones the skin, and its absorbing properties can draw out impurities from deep within.
 To make a facial mask, mix 2-3 tablespoons of clay powder with equal amounts water or apple cider vinegar.
-You can also add a few drops of essential oils (find out where to buy HERE), such as lemon to lighten, lavender to soothe redness and Frankincense for wrinkles.
+Follow up with this DIY facial serum and homemade facial oil moisturizer.

 Apply the mixture in a thick but even layer to the face, and allow it to dry for about 10-15 minutes.
 It should feel tight and slightly tingly.
 Rinse with warm water and pat dry.
 For best results, use once or twice a week.